bcgov/aps-infra-platform/documentation/mvp/platform/landing-page.md

 The API gateway is the runtime component of the API platform, and includes:

 - API proxies – the front door for each API, handling security and rate limiting
-- an authorisation server – in partnership with the [SSO team](https://bcgov.github.io/sso-requests), this authenticates and authorises the calling application and end user, and is integrated with [IDIM](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services)
+- an authorisation server – in partnership with the [Common Hosted Single Sign-On team](https://bcgov.github.io/sso-requests), this service authenticates and authorises the calling application and end user, and is integrated with [Identity and Authentication Services](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services)
 - logging, monitoring and alerting – tools to keep the platform healthy

 > Excluded: